graded-cs-resources/IB-Computer-Science-Notes/unit0_resources/traced_algorithms.md

 #### Solution

-Highlight the region below to see the solution.
+Hover or tap the region below to see the solution.

 ```
 N:  47  37  26  14